 Within 30 days of planting, each licensee shall file with the department documentation to identify the type and variety of each industrial hemp seed planted with the corresponding lot.
 Upon receipt of this documentation.
 A planting verification inspection will be scheduled.
 This inspection will verify the GPS coordinates of the growing sites and acreage planted.
 The licensee must be present at the inspection.

 Department of Public Safety shall conduct grower inspections and sampling of each lot not more than 15 days before the hemp is harvested.
 The licensee shall pay the department a grower inspection and sample fee of $250 per hemp lot inspected.
-No harvested lot of industrial hemp shall be comingled with another harvested lot of industrial hemp or other material except with documented prior written permission by the SDDA.
+No harvested lot of industrial hemp shall be comingled with another harvested lot of industrial hemp or other material.
 No industrial hemp may leave the dominion of control of the licensee until the licensee receives a laboratory result form the SDDA confirming that the lot complies with the law.
 The licensee must be present at the inspection.

 Buying Industrial Hemp Seeds